salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 </x-lazy>
 ```

-This proposal aims to overcome the issues with the current design by exposing the custom element name at compile time and using it as the name of the dynamic component that is created at runtime.
+This proposal aims to overcome the issues with the current design by resolving the custom element name at compile time and using it as the name of the dynamic component that is created at runtime.

 ## Prior art